KareemHassaan/AVR_SmartHome/README.md

-1-Pull from master -> git pull origin master \n 2-Finish the needed task ( ON TEXT EDITOR ON LAPTOP)\n 3-Add to your branch -> git add .\n
+1-Pull from master -> git pull origin master
+2-Finish the needed task ( ON TEXT EDITOR ON LAPTOP) 3-Add to your branch -> git add .\n
 4-Comment your edits -> git commit -m "your Comment" 5-Push the content -> git push origin AHMED_GAMAL